JeremiahKaren/35percent.github.io/_posts/2019-04-30-elephant-park-mp5-maximum-affordable-housing.md

 ---
 layout: post
-title: Heyate redevelopment
+title: Heyate redevelopment fails to deliver promised affordable housing
 subtitle: Lendlease exceeds number of homes approved
 published: false
 ---

-## At least 220 more homes, but only  .
+## 220 more homes than agreed, but 29 fewer affordable.

-The completion of the Heygate redevelopment is set to deliver more homes than were approved by Southwark's planning committee, but only 92 will be social rented.
+The completion of the Heygate redevelopment is set to deliver more homes than were approved by Southwark's planning committee, but there will be 29 fewer affordable homes than promised.

-Developer Lendlease 'anticipates' that the completed development, now known as Elephant Park, will total 2,689(?) homes.
-This is at least 220 more homes than the numbers agreed at the planning committee in November 2013, when permission was given for between 2,300 and 2,469 homes.
+Developer Lendlease 'anticipates' that the completed development, now known as Elephant Park, will total 2,689 homes.
+This is 220 more homes than the numbers agreed at the planning committee in November 2013, when permission was given for between 2,300 and 2,469 homes.

-Despite this increase in the total number, only xxx of these homes will be affordable.
-The affordable housing is broken down into 92 social rented, 167 affordable rent and 282 shared ownership (106 wheelchair units?).
+Despite this increase in the total number, only 541 of these homes will be affordable.
+The affordable housing is broken down into 92 social rented, 167 affordable rent and 282 shared ownership.

 The 'anticipated' figures for the total and affordable units are given in Table 7 of a [Reserved Matters Affordable Housing Strategy](http://35percent.org/img/epupdatedahstrategy.pdf) for the [Elephant Park - MP5 H7 Reserved Matters Application](https://planning.southwark.gov.uk/online-applications/applicationDetails.do?activeTab=externalDocuments&keyVal=_STHWR_DCAPR_9582742).
 The figure for the 570 approved affordable homes was given on page 9 of the planning committee's [addendum report](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!Q7K%2bVQ5GwV3kVWHHRXBCqg%3d%3d!%7d%7d%7d), (which corrected a previous figure of [574](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!swSywGCW3zgzV1miHXgXSg%3d%3d!%7d%7d%7d)).
 The addendum report said that 570 affordable homes would be delivered if the maximum number of new homes were built (screen shot).